Sanampreetkaur18/API-Testing-Project-JSONPlaceholder/README.md

-TestCases.csv	Test cases including TC ID, endpoint, method, expected status, and body TestScenarios.csv	Derived scenarios for all API operations TestExecutionReport.csv	Pass/Fail results for each test case Screenshots/	Evidence of executed API requests
+TestCases.csv	Test cases including TC ID, endpoint, method, expected status, and body TestScenarios.csv	Derived scenarios for all API operations TestExecutionReport.csv	Pass/Fail results for each test case All executed API requests and responses are captured as screenshots Traceability Matrix is provided as a PDF  showing requirements, test scenarios, test cases, execution status, and notes.

 Conclusion